Pages

 (The 330 yard par four eleventh has a creek cutting across the fairway that might take driver out of your hands.
 The bridge dominates the view as you hit your approach into the green.
 In the background is the 115 yard par three twelth with its green shored up by wooden timbers.
 These two holes are the highlight on the back nine.)

 (The 325 yard par four sixteenth has a gorgeous skyline green with a vicious grass hollow eating into the right side.
-Like the greens in Bermuda Triangle at Chippewa, the front half of the putting surface is unpinnable.)
+Like the greens in the Bermuda Triangle at Chippewa, the front half of the putting surface is unpinnable.)

 (Five circles on the card between the four of us.
 Pretty impressive considering the pins were in some crazy locations.)